CoSimGNN: Towards Large-scale Graph Similarity Computation: BA model and ER model's Datasets

-BA-model \cite{jeong2003measuring} is an algorithm for generating random scale-free networks using a preferential attachment mechanism.
 Specifically, the BA-model begins with an initial connected network of $m_0$ nodes.
 New nodes are added to the network one at a time.
 Each new node is connected to $m\leq m_{0}$ existing nodes with a probability that is proportional to the number of links that the existing nodes already have.

 As a result, the new nodes have a "preference" to attach themselves to the already heavily linked nodes.

 Our dataset is made up of some basic graphs and derivative graphs that have been trimmed, which solve several challenges: